KohaSuomi/koha-plugin-broadcast-biblios/README.md

 perl process_queue.pl -t import
 ```

-:white_check_mark: This script will process the broadcast queue and updates the records.
+:yellow_circle: This script will process the broadcast queue and updates the records.
 Should be run regulary on crontab.